slelyukh/Minecraft-Clone/Feature ReadMEs/physics_readme.txt

 	I used the grid march method here again but with some more math to figure out which face to place the block on.
 Specifically, I got the point on the block we are placing on by going along the forward vector by the returned distance amount.
 Then, I subtracted the block origin from the point and checked if any of the x,y,z values here are 0 or -1/+1.
-This gives enough information to figure out which face.
+This gives enough information to figure out which face is being contacted.